Tablet PC Market Size and Share

 Tablet PC Market Analysis by Mordor Intelligence

-The global tablet PC market stands at USD 108.1 billion in 2025 and is forecast to touch USD 145.1 billion by 2030, advancing at a 6.10% CAGR.
+The tablet PC market stands at USD 108.1 billion in 2025 and is forecast to touch USD 145.1 billion by 2030, advancing at a 6.10% CAGR.
 This solid expansion shows how the tablet PC market is shifting from basic media-consumption devices toward productivity-centric computing platforms.
 Demand rises as mobile employees need lightweight tools that run enterprise apps locally, and as sovereign AI policies favor on-device inference over cloud dependence.
 ARM-based Windows convergence strengthens the business case, with Snapdragon X Elite processors delivering 26-hour battery life while retaining x86 compatibility.
 Government-funded digital-learning programs, wider 5G coverage, and online retail growth further amplify momentum, even as long replacement cycles and big-screen phone cannibalization temper unit volumes.

 Key Report Takeaways

-- By operating system, iOS led with 56% of tablet PC market share in 2024, while Android tablets are projected to grow at a 7.2% CAGR to 2030.
+- By operating system, iOS led with 56% of the tablet PC market share in 2024, while Android tablets are projected to grow at a 7.2% CAGR to 2030.

 - By distribution channel, offline sales held 61% of the tablet PC market share in 2024, and Online is advancing at a 9.8% CAGR as direct-to-consumer models gain ground.